FujiHaruka/ffmpeg-gif/README.md

 A small script that converts videos to a high quality GIF, by spawning `ffmpeg` in two passes using `palettegen` filter.

+No need to install `ffmpeg` separately.
+It is included in the dependencies.

 ## Install

 ```sh